TheCalculatorsHub

 Accuracy and Limitations

 This calculator applies the ideal dilute solution approximation for colligative properties.
-Real solutions deviate from ideality at molalities above approximately 0.5 mol/kg because solute-solute and solute-solvent interactions modify the effective number of particles.
-The IUPAC definition of activity coefficient quantifies this deviation from ideality at higher concentrations.
-The van't Hoff factor (i) provided for strong electrolytes (NaCl i = 2, CaCl₂ i = 3) assumes complete dissociation, which is accurate below 0.1 mol/kg but overstates particle count at higher concentrations where ion pairing occurs.
-For NaCl at 1 mol/kg, the observed i is approximately 1.87 rather than 2.0 due to electrostatic ion pairing.
-The IUPAC recommendation is to use activity coefficients from the Debye-Hückel extended law for precise work above 0.01 mol/kg.
+Real solutions deviate from ideality at molalities above approximately 0.5 mol/kg, since solute-solute and solute-solvent interactions modify the effective particle count.
+The van't Hoff factor provided for strong electrolytes (NaCl i = 2, CaCl2 i = 3) assumes complete dissociation, accurate below 0.1 mol/kg but overstating particle count at higher concentrations where ion pairing occurs, for NaCl at 1 mol/kg, observed i is approximately 1.87 rather than 2.0 due to electrostatic ion pairing.
+The molarity-to-molality conversion requires solution density at the temperature of preparation, using a density value measured at a different temperature introduces a small systematic error, though for a 2 mol/L NaCl solution the difference between 20 C and 37 C water density shifts calculated molality by less than 0.1%, negligible for most applications but relevant for precise osmolality work.

 Frequently Asked Questions